GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Vaswani et al. @vaswani_attention_nodate famously introduced the *transformer architecture*, which has become the de facto neural network design for numerous complex tasks.
 Attention-based neural networks were first employed by the #acr("NLP") community to replace #acrpl("LSTM")s @radford_improving_nodate.
-They share with #acr("RNN")s the ability to propagate information along a sequence of tokens, which can then be used to make a decision.
+They share with #acrpl("RNN")s the ability to propagate information along a sequence of tokens, which can then be used to make a decision.
 In vision tasks, the transformer architecture has been successful as an alternative to the well-established convolutional design @dosovitskiy_carla_nodate.
 Some approaches have employed transformers for #acr("SSL") as well.
 Phan et al. @phan_audio_2020 @phan_multitask_2020 have coupled a #acr("CRNN") architecture with the self-attention mechanism.